mattwalker75/local_llm_framework/workflow/README.md

     modules_registry.json file in the "modules" directory
 4. Used the following prompt to being development of the "llf datastore" code
        -  8_Data_Store.txt
+5. Do some basic troubleshooting and verifying the changes are working
+6. Incorporating the RAG Vector Stores with the LLM